VenueDriver/asset-driver/README.md

 ### Logging

 You can see logs of the activity from your Lambda function by finding the Lambda function in the "resources" section of the CloudFormation stack.
 The Lambda function will have a link in its "monitoring" section to the CloudWatch logs.
 You can adjust the granularity of the log information by adjusting `$logger.level`, [here](https://github.com/VenueDriver/asset-driver/blob/production/lib/logger-setup.rb#L4).

+### TODO

+The `link.rb` script doesn't grant permissions to the relevant S3 buckets for the IAM role that the Lambda function uses.
+It probably should.
+Ugly and insecure workaround: Grant the `AmazonS3FullAccess` permission policy to the IAM role for the Lambda function.

+The code doesn't necessarily know the name or ARN of the source bucket.
+So you can either manually grant read access to the source bucket, or maybe all buckets in the account.